Hi, I'm Kate (she/her)

 I am a white, LGBTQ+, neurodivergent (autistic ADHD), dual-qualified Speech and Language Therapist and Sensory Integration Practitioner.
 I also work as a Relationships and Sex Education Practitioner.
-As well as my clinical areas of interest, I have over a decade of experience managing and leading teams and championing intersectionality-focused, neurodiversity-affirming practice in the workplace.
+Alongside these areas of interest, I have over a decade of experience in both clinical and operational management and leadership and championing intersectionality-focused, neurodiversity-affirming practice in the workplace.

-I understand that in visiting my website, you may be looking to decide whether you'd like to work with me.
-Therefore below you will find information about my specialisms, qualifications, current commitment to ongoing learning, voluntary roles and mission and values.
+I understand that in visiting my website, you may be doing so to decide whether you'd like to get in touch about working together.
+This is really important.
+When we're looking to commission a therapist, most people do not have the time, nor resources to audition lots of them, to find the right person.
+Therefore, below you will find information about my approach, training, current commitments to ongoing learning, voluntary roles, background and values.

 Speech and Language Therapy